Skills to Motivate and Develop your Athletes

-It is recommended that coaches do not use their personal vehicles for transporting athletes to venues.
-If coaches do use their own vehicles, then they should ensure they are properly licensed and insured.
+It is recommended that coaches do not use their vehicles for transporting athletes to venues.
+If coaches do use their cars, then they should ensure they are correctly licensed and insured.
 With young athletes, coaches should seek the assistance of the parents/guardians.

 Coaches have an ethical and legal responsibility to:

 A coach is required to comply with their National Governing Body's code of ethics and conduct.
 The following is a summary of the code of ethics for coaches as supplied by the National Governing Body for Athletics in the UK to its registered coaches.
 The coach's primary role is to facilitate the process of individual development through the achievement of athletic potential.
 This role accepts the athletes' long-term interests as of greater importance than short-term athletic considerations.
-To fulfil this role the coach must behave in an ethical manner respecting the following points:
+To fulfill this role, the coach must behave in an ethical manner respecting the following points:

 Coaches should seek out and fully co-operate with all individuals and agencies that could play a role in the development of the athletes they coach.
-This includes working openly with other coaches, using the expertise of sports scientists and sports physicians, and displaying an active support of their National Governing Body.
+This includes working openly with other coaches, using the expertise of sports scientists and sports physicians, and displaying active support of their National Governing Body.